KeyZox71/knl_meowscendence/doc/user/user.md

 ## POST `/users/:userId/matchHistory`

-Used to add a match result
+Used to add a match result to an user

 Input needed :
 ```json